raspberrypilearning/weather-station-dashboard/worksheet2.md

 ## Your forecaster script

-1. You can start off by making your weather forecaster set the `id` of the Weather Station you'll be using, by creating a new variable.
+1. You can start off by making your weather forecaster set the ID of the Weather Station you'll be using, by creating a new variable.

 	![](images/set-id.png)

 1. She'll then need to say a little bit about the location of the weather forecast.
-Use a `join` block (from `Operators`) within a `say` block to begin with, just like you did in [worksheet one](worksheet.md):
+Use a `join` block (from `Operators`) within a `say` block to begin with, just like you did in [the first worksheet](worksheet.md):

 	![](images/forecaster-1.png)